ivmai/bdwgc/docs/overview.md

 archive files, respectively.
 The gc list archive may also be read at [Narkive](http://bdwgc.opendylan.narkive.com).

-Some prior discussion of the collector has taken place on the gcc java mailing list, whose archives appear [here](http://gcc.gnu.org/ml/java/), and also on [gclist@iecc.com](http://lists.tunes.org/mailman/listinfo/gclist).
+Some prior discussion of the collector has taken place on the GCC Java mailing list, whose archives appear [here](http://gcc.gnu.org/ml/java/), and also on [gclist@iecc.com](http://lists.tunes.org/mailman/listinfo/gclist).